This post may contain affiliate links. Please see our disclosure policy.

 Preparing Cherries for Canning

-Most cherry canning recipes require pitting before canning, which can be time-consuming, but there are good appliances for this.
-I use a simple hand pitter and it works wonderfully.
-Even better, I hand it to my kids and they compete to see who can pit the most cherries the fastest.
+Most cherry canning recipes call for pitting first, which sounds tedious but goes quickly with the right tool.
+I use a simple hand pitter, and honestly, I just hand it to my kids and let them race to see who can pit the most.

 Cherries in a steam juicer